jordangoedbloed/jordangoedbloed/README.md

 Always building, always designing, always learning. 🚀

+I'm currently working on a data science project where we as a team are creating our own elo to predict a feature's players peak performance

 Fun facts:
 * I have one cat :cat:
 * I love coffee and tea